joachimprinzbach/BiZEPS/README.md

 - [DockerCI, one step by another](doc/Setup.md)

 #   Overview
-BiZEBS realizes the continuous integration build with Jenkins and Docker.
+BiZEPS realizes the continuous integration build with Jenkins and Docker.
 The Jenkins master runs in a docker container.
 For each build job, a Jenkins slave runs in its own container.
 Each tool chain is managed in its own docker image.
-BiZebs creates and manages its tool chain images with docker files.
+BiZEPS creates and manages its tool chain images with docker files.

-BiZebs has the vision to be used on the server as also on the local development machine.
+BiZEPS has the vision to be used on the server as also on the local development machine.
 The corresponding tool chain container could be used from the IDE to build (and run?) the source code.

-##  BiZEBS Advantages
+##  BiZEPS Advantages
 ### Separation of Tool Chains
 Every tool chain has its own container (virtual context) and runs independent from other containers.
 The installation of a new tool chain does not affect the current tool chains or the Jenkins server.
-BiZEBS is able to support all kind of tool chain in any version at the same time.
+BiZEPS is able to support all kind of tool chain in any version at the same time.

 ### Minimize Idle Resources
-In BiZEBS the Jenkins slaves are only active when there is a job running for their tool chain.
+In BiZEPS the Jenkins slaves are only active when there is a job running for their tool chain.
 They are not active (even not in idle mode), when they are not used.
-An idle BiZEBS Jenkins slave only uses disk space.
+An idle BiZEPS Jenkins slave only uses disk space.
 And even the used disk space is optimized due to Dockers union file system.

 ### Tool Chain Versions